Frequently Asked Questions

 Can I send money to a credit card?

-Yes, you can send money to most credit cards in Australia or New Zealand, but not to UK, Singaporean, South African or Canadian based credit cards.
+Yes, you can send money to most credit cards in Australia or New Zealand only.
 You must select the credit card option when setting the beneficiary up in the system as this will change the account format and allow you to enter the credit card number.
 Please note that we do not accept payment from a credit card.

 Which countries can I send funds between?

-Currently you can send funds between the UK, Australia, New Zealand, Singapore and Canada and funds to South Africa.
+Currently you can send funds between the UK, Australia, New Zealand, rest of Europe, the US, Singapore and Canada and funds to South Africa.
 New currencies and destinations are being added all the time.
 If you have a particular currency you would like added then please send us an email so we can add you to our notification list.

 How secure is the site?
 I am entering my bank account details and don't want anyone else to be able to access it.